Turn website visitors into sales calls, instantly

-To properly evaluate the performance of sales calls made by your team, you need to set a clear goal and decide which metrics adhere to your sales calls strategy.
+To make sure you know how to get more calls, you need to know how to properly evaluate the performance of sales calls made by your team.
+To do so, you need to set a clear goal and decide which metrics adhere to your sales calls strategy.

 But remember – productivity and efficiency are not universal indicators, they can be defined differently based on the industry or your environment.

 What is more, 65% of B2B organizations see sales productivity and efficiency as their #1 challenge, according to research from The Bridge Group.
 So if you are wondering how to increase number of customers or customer calls, improving productivity and efficiency is the key to success.